emlinhax/js-ac/README.md

 # monkey-detect.js
 this little code-snippet can detect tampermonkey scripts (and even call them out by their name in theory).\
-it works by hooking a target function and then checking the stacktrace when its called.\
+it works by hooking a target function and then walking the stacktrace when its called.\
 (reference: https://github.com/R4YVEN/monkey-detect)